HutchBook.com

 Improving Your Hutchinson Bottle Sales

-It is encouraging to note the increasing number of sellers routinely incorporating HutchBook.com data into their listings.
-Doing so takes minimal extra time and fuels the added benefit that many of these sellers are enjoying almost 100% sell thru.
-Check out the GreedyBay sales success enjoyed by sellers "Rosie17" and "jays-emporium" as examples.
-Unfortunately, numerous sellers continue to do a very poor job of describing the bottles they are listing and are left wondering why their bottles don't sell.
-We often see Hutchinsons classified as beers (they were NOT used for bottling beer!), whiskeys, milks, medicines, and other incorrect categories.
-Another common mistake is describing Hutchinsons as "Huch" or "Hutchison" bottles; potential bidders won't find your listings when searching if Hutch or Hutchinson isn't spelled correctly!
-We clearly understand the challenge facing sellers with little or no bottle collecting knowledge, but wonder why so many experienced collectors don't take the time to accurately describe their bottles.
+Successful sellers are routinely incorporating HutchBook.com data into their sales listings.
+Doing so takes minimal time and helps many sellers enjoy almost 100% sell thru.
+Check the GreedyBay sales success of sellers "Rosie17" and "jays-emporium" as examples.
+Unfortunately, many sellers do a very poor job of describing the bottles they are listing and are left wondering why their bottles don't sell.
+Hutchinsons are often classified as beers (they were NOT used for bottling beer!), whiskeys, milks, medicines, and other incorrect categories.
+Another common mistake is describing Hutchinsons as "Huch," "Hutchison," and "Hutcheson" bottles; potential bidders won't find your listings when searching if Hutch or Hutchinson isn't spelled correctly!
+And "see photos" is not an adequate description; provide the data collectors are looking for!
+We understand the challenge facing sellers with little or no bottle collecting knowledge, but wonder why experienced collectors don't take time to accurately describe their bottles.
 Understanding the basic types of soda closures isn't rocket science, even for those styles often confused with bottles that utilized Hutchinson's Patent Spring Stoppers.
 We frequently see Gravitating Stopper, Floating Ball Stopper, and Baltimore Loop Seal bottles described as Hutchinsons.
 If you are interested in improving your sales, review the "Hutchinson Bottle Sales Guide" in HutchBook.com's Collecting section and consider incorporating the suggestions into your bottle listings.
 Here's a link to the page:

 Hutchinson Bottle Sales Guide